-The Company is planning on collaborating with Mount Sinai to test and validate its LungLB® test as well as to collaborate on future products.
+The Company is currently collaborating with Mount Sinai to test and validate its LungLB® test and intends to collaborate on future products.
 Certain aspects of this collaboration have been formalised in the Mount Sinai CTA, the Mount Sinai Licence Agreement and the Mount Sinai SRA.

 Whilst the Company is setting up or intends to set up collaborations for its validation and utility studies with multiple academic institutions, Mount Sinai is viewed as a key collaborator due to its expertise in lung cancer and the amount of useful participant data it holds.
-Furthermore, as set out in the Mount Sinai MOU, the Company intends to run a clinical utility study to support appropriate applications for reimbursement and believes that Mount Sinai intends to participate in it by enrolling participants with indeterminate lung nodules for evaluation of the LungLB® test in an IRB-approved clinical utility study, which is expected to begin in late 2022.
+Furthermore, as set out in the Mount Sinai MOU, the Company intends to run a clinical utility study to support appropriate applications for reimbursement.